Ex Astris Scientia

 Unknown Starfleet Class

-The following starships were mentioned as assignments of the Academy cadets in 2258 and were most likely all among the fleet that left for Vulcan (and was destroyed there).
-We only can't relate the names to the above ship classes.
+Seven of the following starship names were recognizable or were mentioned as assignments of the Academy cadets in 2258.
+The ships were most likely all among the fleet that left for Vulcan (and was destroyed there).
+We only can't relate the following names to the above ship classes.

 This is the supposed true name of the ship, while in the movie itself it sounded a lot like "USS Centaurus".